A few years ago somebody once asked me about the coloured markings on sheep’s fleeces.

-Having kept sheep for a number of years and living in sheep country, seeing sheep dotted around with coloured spots on their fleeces is not an unusual sight.
-In fact, it would be more unusual to see a sheep with a pristine and spot-free fleece.
-With this in mind, I must admit, I don’t really notice these markings anymore.
-Most of the fleeces I work with have a mark on them somewhere and depending on where this is, it could end up appearing on one of the rugs that I make.
+Having kept sheep for a number of years and living in sheep country, seeing sheep dotted around the hills with blue, green, orange, yellow or red spots is not an unusual sight.
+In fact, it would be more unusual to see a sheep with a spot-free fleece.
+With this in mind, I admit, I don’t really notice these coloured splodges anymore.

 The first mark occurs when the sheep is a wee lamb.
 This is a number to match the lamb or lambs with their mother.
 For example the first ewe to give birth on a particular year would be sprayed with a number “1” and so would her lambs.
 The second ewe to give birth would be sprayed with a number “2” as would her lambs, and so on.
 This is important because if the lambs wander off or get into pickles we can quickly step in and reunite them with the correct mother.

 The second mark happens when the sheep are a little older (toddler age), they receive a routine vaccination against pneumonia and soil-born diseases.
 The sheep are contained in a pen and as each is given their jab they’ll be marked with a small coloured splodge so that they can be identified from sheep which have yet to be treated.
 The same thing would happen for any routine treatment, for example, if they need wormer or fluke medicine.